alexandrehtrb/Pororoca/CONTRIBUTING.md

 2) Add a ViewModel command and logic for your keyboard shortcut in the `KeyboardShortcuts.cs` file.

+## I want a custom predefined or random variable

+Edit the `PororocaPredefinedVariableEvaluator.cs` file to add your predefined variable key and logic.

 ## Is there anything else I can contribute with?

 Yes!
 Check the GitHub issues track.